fortrabbit/help/docs/ssh-uni.md

 ---

 Using our [Git deployment](git-deployment) is great, but sometimes need a little more control.
 That's where the Secure SHell comes in.
 SSH is the big brother of [SFTP](sftp-uni) and allows you to directly interact with your App's code.
-You may want to set up a [SSH Key](ssh-keys) if you don't have one already.
+You may want to set up an [SSH Key](ssh-keys) if you don't have one already.

 ## Accessing SSH